Updated WWE Survivor Series Line Up After SmackDown

-The first blue brand Superstars have qualified for Team SmackDown at the upcoming WWE Survivor Series pay-per-view.
+Three more Superstars have qualified for Team SmackDown at WWE Survivor Series.

-The opening match on tonight’s post-Hell In a Cell edition of SmackDown on FOX saw Kevin Owens defeat Dolph Ziggler to earn the first spot on the men’s Team SmackDown.
-Bianca Belair then won a Triple Threat qualifier over Natalya and Billie Kay, giving her the first spot on the women’s Team SmackDown.
-The main event of tonight’s show saw Jey Uso defeat Daniel Bryan to get the second spot on the men’s Team SmackDown.
-There are 3 spots left on the men’s blue brand team, and 4 spots left on the women’s blue brand team.
-The qualifying matches will continue next Friday night.
+Tonight’s SmackDown on FOX episode saw Ruby Riott win a Triple Threat over Natalya and Zelina Vega to qualify for the women’s team.
+She joins Bianca Belair as the only confirmed names for that team.
+SmackDown also saw Seth Rollins and King Baron Corbin qualify for the men’s team.
+Rollins defeated Otis, after a distraction by Murphy.
+Corbin defeated Rey Mysterio, after distractions by Rollins, Murphy, Aalyah Mysterio and Dominik Mysterio.

 The 2020 WWE Survivor Series pay-per-view will air live on November 22 from The ThunderDome at the Amway Center in Orlando, Florida.
 Below is the current card: